 After-Tax Cost of Debt

 After-tax cost of debt is the net cost of debt determined by adjusting the gross cost of debt for its tax benefits.
 It equals pre-tax cost of debt multiplied by (1 – tax rate).
-It is the cost of debt that's included in calculation of weighted average cost of capital.
+It is the cost of debt that is included in calculation of weighted average cost of capital (WACC).

 Tax laws in many countries allow deduction on account of interest expense.
 The effect of this deduction is a reduction in taxable income and resulting reduction in income tax.
 The reduction in income tax due to interest expense is called interest tax shield.
 Due to this tax benefit of interest, effective cost of debt is lower than the gross cost of debt.